chenyong2github/UnrealEngine/Engine/Plugins/Online/OnlineSubsystemEOS/ReadMe.txt

-NOTE: This plugin is experimental and meant to be something to jump start your development.
+This plugin is experimental and meant to be something to jump start your development.
+This plugin has been tested using ShooterGame on Windows

 It does not meet the Epic Games Store requirement for cross store support as is.
-You will need to add support to ship on EGS
+You will need to add support to ship on EGS.

 Upgrading EOS SDK versions
 	1. Download a new SDK version to the EOS directory